A Video Game trope.

 - In Tomb Raider III, the Madubu Gorge level in the South Pacific features whitewater rapids that can only be traversed by kayak.

 - Dragon's Lair has a level where Dirk falls into an underground river and has to weave through rapids and whirlpools.

 - The Waterway from Cave Story.
 You can't fight the current underwater; all you can do is let it carry you and time your jumps to avoid obstacles.

-- The second-to-last section of the Yukon Trail has you navigating three sets of rapids, filled with rocks and whirlpools.
+- The Yukon Trail: The second-to-last section of the game has you navigating three sets of rapids, filled with rocks and whirlpools.
 Unlike Oregon Trail or Amazon Trail, you have to actually turn the whole boat to get out of the way.
 You barely get any room to see any upcoming rocks, and heading straight on (with the best boat) sends you hurtling too fast to notice and steer away from the obstacles in time.
 And they turn your boat towards them if you get too close.
 There are two consolations: the rapids aren't randomized, and you can steer into the wall of black behind you to slowly edge away from problem areas ahead of you.

 - Golden Sun: The Lost Age.
 You need to navigate the whirlpools and currents in order to get to Lemuria.
 By going around the whirlpools in the correct sequence, you move along the correct path, as others will simply take you back to the beginning.

 - Pokémon Red and Blue: There is an aquatic maze based on this concept, and it must be navigated to catch Articuno.
 Rocks are pushed into the water through holes in the floor above to block the fast water.